-- What point do you need to reconsider the investment?
+- At what point do you need to reconsider the investment?

-However this is not the only consideration, there are some other benefits from an SEO campaign.
+However, this is not the only consideration.
+There are some other benefits of an SEO campaign.

-- An SEO campaign should be feeding a Content Creation Strategy and enhance other marketing efforts.
+- An SEO campaign should feed a Content Creation Strategy and enhance other marketing efforts.